wltechblog/thingino-installers/README.md

 ## Want to build your own?

-The included script make_images.sh will create all the install images.
+The included script `make_installers.sh` will create all the install images.
 Note that firmware images are cached between runs for speed and to allow for version pinning.

 > Note that the script is intended to run on a Linux host.